huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

 * `max_pods` - (Optional, Int, ForceNew) Specifies the maximum number of instances a node is allowed to create.
   Changing this parameter will create a new resource.

+* `ecs_group_id` - (Optional, String, ForceNew) Specifies the ECS group ID.
+If specified, the node will be created under the cloud server group.
+Changing this parameter will create a new resource.

 * `preinstall` - (Optional, String, ForceNew) Specifies the script to be executed before installation.
   The input value can be a Base64 encoded string or not.
 Changing this parameter will create a new resource.